cran-task-views/Spatial/Spatial.md

     municipalities, and other spatial objects.
 -   `r pkg("chilemapas")` provides access to spatial data of political and administrative divisions of Chile.
--   `r pkg("geobr")` provides easy access to official spatial data sets of Brazil for multiple geographies and years.
 -   `r pkg("geouy")` loads and process geographic information for Uruguay.
 -   `r pkg("rgugik")` allows to search and retrieve data from Polish Head Office of Geodesy and Cartography ("GUGiK").